• All Styles Freestyle Sessions

 • Live piece “Gimme Your Hands” featured at Austin Dance Festival 2024.

-• The City of Austin’s Parks and Recreational Department’s 2023-24 Artist Access Program.
+• Recipient of the City of Austin’s Parks and Recreational Department’s 2024 and 2023 Artist Access Program.

 • Dance film "Milez" featured in eleven 2022-2023 film festivals nationwide, including Dance on Camera Festival (New York City) and Dance Camera West (Los Angeles).
 Received the Virtuosic Editing Award at Capitol D.C.
 Fest (Washington D.C.) and Local Favorite Award at Austin Dance Festival in 2022.

-• Artistic Director Stephanie Patrick received the 2019 nomination for the Austin Chronicle's Best Choreographer/Dancer.
+• Artistic Director Stephanie Patrick was a 2019 nominee for the Austin Chronicle's Best Choreographer/Dancer.

 • Dance film "They Go Wild" was featured in three national/international film festivals in 2019.